enonic/old-xp-doc/doc/getstarted/login.rst

-Log in with username ``su`` and password ``password``.
+Create the Admin.
+User.

-After logging in you should see the following screen, with the launcher panel to the right:
+After the creation, you should see the following screen, with the launcher panel to the right:

 .. image:: images/admin.jpg